 Each child's right to privacy will be respected.
 When a child is in need of intimate care, two adults should be present.
 One to carry out the necessary care and one to support and safeguard the adult and child.
 The carers will generally be the same people who are involved with the care and have had the suitable training but there should be several people who are capable of supporting the child and are aware of their needs.
+All of these staff should be known to the child unless there are exceptional circumstances.

-Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the child's care plan (Template 1).
+Intimate care arrangements will be discussed with parents or carers on a regular basis and recorded on the child's care plan (Template 1).
 The needs and wishes of children and parents will be taken into account wherever possible within the constraints of staffing and equal opportunities legislation.